-First things first, what on dog’s green earth is a labradoodle?
-This loveable, energetic whirl of fur and paws is cross-bred from two other very popular dog breeds, the labrador and poodle.
-In fact the labradoodle is the cross breed that started the whole doodle craze–originally intended as a hypoallergenic new type of guide dog, these dogs have quickly gained popularity as pets.
+First things first, what on dog’s green earth is a Labradoodle?
+This loveable, energetic whirl of fur and paws is cross-bred from two other very popular dog breeds, the Labrador and Poodle.
+In fact the Labradoodle is the cross breed that started the whole doodle craze–originally intended as a hypoallergenic new type of guide dog, these dogs have quickly gained popularity as pets (they even ranked #17 most popular in the country in 2020).
 And it’s no wonder!
 With their teddy bear looks, curly coats, and let’s face it, sometimes wacky antics, they’re firm favorites with families, and well, just about everyone.

 - Origin: Australia